Siemens-Healthineers/ETWAnalyzer/ReadMe.md

 From the stacktag CPU consumption we find as top match "Windows\Windows Firewall" which proves that we have hit the same issue again.

-**This is a known Windows 10 Bug which was fixed in the June 2023 KB5027293 Update which can happen in large AD Domains**
+**This is a known Windows 10 Bug which was fixed in the July 2023 KB5028166 Update which can happen in large AD Domains**
 ```
 Windows Filtering Platform forces reauthorization of every packet of an existing session when there is a profile change
 (like change from public profile to domain profile).
 The authenticate / classification is an expensive operation and